 The study of life.

-Highly organized tiny structures that are the smallest unit capable of life functions.
+Highly organized, tiny structures with thin coverings called membranes.
+The smallest unit capable of life functions.

-The process by which organisms make more of their kind. from one generation to the next.
+The process by which organisms make more of their own kind from one generations to the next.

-A change in the inherited traits in species over generations.
+Change in the inherited traits of a species over time.